-Autonomous Exploration and Semantic Updating of Large-Scale Indoor Environments with Mobile Robots
+A Modular Robotic System for Autonomous Exploration and Semantic Updating in Large-Scale Indoor Environments

 Sai Haneesh Allu Itay Kadosh Tyler Summers Yu Xiang